marcocesarato/nft-marketplace/app/README.md

-# NFT Marketplace - App
+# NFT MarketVerse - App

 NextJS client application of the NFT Marketplace.